SQream/sqream_docs/getting_started/performing_basic_blue_operations.rst

    The newly created job page opens.

-3. In the upper left-hand corner, type in the task name and description.
+3. In the upper left corner, type in the task name and description.
 4. Drag a script from the **SQL Scripts** menu to the **Drag SQL** box of the task.

    Tasks are always shown in the **Preview** window.

 5. To create a sequel task, select the ``+`` button located under the last task in the **Preview** window.
 6. You may now close the webpage you are working on and the job will be automatically saved under **Jobs** > **Drafts**.
-7. To edit a job that is saved to **Drafts**, hover over a job that you created, and from the three-dot menu on the right-hand side choose **Edit Job**.
+7. To edit a job that is saved to **Drafts**, hover over a job that you created, and from the three-dot menu choose **Edit Job**.

 Monitoring Jobs
 ================